 3.2 GGMR Model Development

-This subsection primarily discusses how to determine the input variables for the GGMR model.
-Correlation coefficients R were used to determine the strength and direction of the linear relationship between inputs and model outputs.
-We experimented with various input combinations for the GGMR model, as its subset presented in Table 3 and Table 4.
+This subsection primarily discusses the determination of the input variables for the GGMR model.
+Correlation coefficients R were used to as an initial guess input variables.
+We experimented with various input combinations for the GGMR model.
+Table 3 shows example correlation coefficients for one of the cases considered, whereas the performance of the GGMR models with 3 different sets of inputs are shown in Table 4.
 It is worth noting that larger correlation coefficients do not necessarily mean better prediction.
-For instance, the correlation coefficient of Qsolar was not more trivial than Tout while the inputs including Qsolar did not provide additional prediction power as shown in case 1 and 2 of Table 4.
-Moreover, it was found additional prediction performance can almost be gained for almost free if we provide flow rate information as additional input during the process of model development.
-In comparison to case 1, case 3 had additional 3.26% lower of CVRMSE after adding FlowPredicted,GGMR from another GGMR prediction.
-In the end, case 3 inputs, Tout,Tslabs,Tcav,Valvecl,Valveht,FlowPredicted,GGMR have been selected for GGMR model.
+For instance, the correlation coefficient of Qsolar is more significant than Tout, while the inputs including Qsolar did not provide additional prediction performance as shown in case 1 and 2 of Table 4.
+Moreover, it was found that better prediction performance is achieved if we provide flow rate information as an additional input.
+In comparison to case 1, case 3 had a 3.26% lower CVRMSE after adding FlowPredicted,GGMR from another GGMR prediction.
+In the end, the case 3 inputs were selected for the GGMR model.